-classes Three that together provide the anonymous authentication feature.
-AnonymousAuthenticationToken is an implementation of Authentication, and stores the GrantedAuthority s which apply to the anonymous principal.
-There is a corresponding AnonymousAuthenticationProvider, which chained into is the ProviderManager AnonymousAuthenticationToken s are accepted.
-Finally, there SO that is an AnonymousAuthenticationFilter, which is chained after the normal authentication mechanisms and automatically adds an AnonymousAuthenticationToken to the SecurityContextHolder if there is no existing Authentication held there.
+Three classes authentication that together provide the anonymous feature.
+AnonymousAuthenticationToken is an implementation of Authentication, and stores GrantedAuthority s which apply to the anonymous principal.
+There is a corresponding AnonymousAuthenticationProvider, which is chained into the ProviderManager AnonymousAuthenticationToken s are accepted.
+Finally, there is an AnonymousAuthenticationFilter, which is chained after the normal authentication mechanisms and automatically adds an AnonymousAuthenticationToken to the SecurityContextHolder if there is no existing Authentication held there.
 The definition of the filter and authentication provider appears as follows:

-<bean id="anonymousAuthFilter"
+''' <bean id="anonymousAuthFilter"

-class="org.springframework.security.web.authentication.AnonymousAuthenticationFilter">
+class="org.springframework.security.web.authentication.AnonymousAuthenticationFilter"> <property name="key" value="foobar"/> <property name="userAttribute" value="anonymousUser,ROLE_ANONYMOUS"/> </bean>

+class="org.springframework.security.authentication.AnonymousAuthenticationProvider">

 <property name="key" value="foobar"/>

-<property name="userAttribute" value="anonymousUser,ROLE_ANONYMOUS"/>

 </bean>

-<bean id="anonymousAuthenticationProvider"

-class="org.springframework.security.authentication.AnonymousAuthenticationProvider">

-<property name="key" value="foobar"/>

-</property name="key" value="foobar"/>

-</pean>

 '''

-The key is shared between the filter and authentication provider, so that tokens created by the former are accepted by the latter 23.
+The key is shared between the filter and authentication provider, so that tokens created by the former are accepted by the latter ^[5].
 The userAttribute is expressed in the form of usernameInTheAuthenticationToken,grantedAuthority[,grantedAuthority].
 This is the same syntax as used after the equals sign for the userMap property of InMemoryDaoImpl.